I also do a bunch of other fun stuff, here are just a few examples…

 I created a cool website called splitter.fm with two of my friends (Jonny Koh and Maxson Jarecki).
 It started with the idea that it would be awesome to give Lawrence fans the opportunity to explore the individual instruments (or “stems”) from our songs.
 Soon after the launch of the “Lawrence Stem Player,” we found that not only did our fans love it, but we also had other artists asking if we could make the same for them.

 So we created splitter.fm, a website where artists can put up the stems of their songs, give behind-the-scenes annotations and much more.
-Just a few months in, and we have over 300 artists and over 1000 songs!
+So far, we have over 400 artists and over 1000 songs!
 If you’re a music fan, check it out, and if you’re an artist, set up a profile and upload some tracks!

 SOUPbread SOUND